 And learning that I had gate 59 in mine was nothing short of a holy revelation.

-I have often been called an “oversharer” in that I’ve never really been afraid to share really intimate details about my life.
+I have often been called an “oversharer” because I’ve never really been afraid to share intimate details about my life.

 I do have lines I don’t cross, of course, but I do tend to be more open, honest, and willing to risk emotional rejection than a lot of people.